LAST UPDATED: 8/13/24 – Complete Capri, Italy Travel Guide

 Belvedere of Punta Cannone

 If you are looking for a little bit of adventure when visiting Capri, I would suggest taking a hike to the Belvedere of Punta Cannone viewpoint.
-While not as famous as some of the other viewpoints I have mentioned on this guide, and certainly not as easy to get to, the Belvedere of Punta Cannone offers some truly remarkable views of Capri and the coastline.
+While not as famous as some of the other viewpoints I have mentioned in this guide, and certainly not as easy to get to, the Belvedere of Punta Cannone offers some truly remarkable views of Capri and the coastline.
 From here, you get an amazing aerial view of the Faraglioni and the Gardens of Augustus.
 If you look in the other direction, you can see the Marina and all of the beach clubs.

 To get to this viewpoint, you will need to start out at the Piazzetta in Capri Town.
 From there, you will want to walk past the bus station.
 Just past the bus station, you will see steps that head uphill.
-The steps will take you thru the set of tunnels and a sign posted that directs you towards the Belvedere of Punta Cannone.
+The steps will take you through the set of tunnels and a sign posted that directs you towards the Belvedere of Punta Cannone.
 It is a relatively easy 15-minute hike from this spot to the viewpoint.

 Swimming in Grotta Verde

 The Blue Grotto may get all of the attention and publicity, but it isn’t the only grotto worth checking out when you visit the island of Capri.
-One of the other popular grottos to check out on the island is the amazing Grotta Verde, or Green Grotto.
-Like the Blue Grotto, the Green Grotto is illuminated by sunlight shining thru underwater openings inside the cave.
-However, the Green Grotto glows an emerald green color instead of a brilliant blue.
-Unlike the Blue Grotto, you can swim near and inside the Green Grotto and are even allowed to climb the cliffs near the cave entrance.
-If you are looking to beat the heat and get in the water, this can be a fun day excursion.
-To get to the Green Grotto, you will need to book a tour.
-There are a number of different boat tours that stop at the Green Grotto and allow you to get into the water, so make sure you ask before you book a tour if this is something you are interested in.
+One of the other popular grottos to check out on the island is the amazing Grotta Verde or Green Grotto.
+Like the Blue Grotto, the Green Grotto is illuminated by sunlight shining through underwater openings inside the cave.

 Marina di Capri

 Located on the northern shore of the island of Capri, the marina is the main transport hub of the island.
 This is where you will arrive on the island, where you will depart when you leave, and where you will board any boat excursions that you book while you are on the island.
-The marina is located in a natural bay, so it is protected from the big waves during most weather.
-The marina is also located adjacent to Capri Town, where you will find a lot of restaurants, cafes, and grocery stores.

 Punta Carena Lighthouse

-Located on the southern part of the island where large coastal cliffs stretch high above the water, the Punta Carena Lighthouse is one of Capri’s most beautiful structures.
-If you love lighthouses as much as I do, then you will absolutely love the Punta Carena Lighthouse.
 It is a breathtaking lighthouse that is located in one of the most stunning locations perched up on the seaside cliffs.
 While you are there, the lighthouse is also located near Lido del Faro, which is one of the best places on the island of Capri to go swimming.

 Gennarino Scugnizzo Di Capri

-If you look closely at the shoreline as you approach the island of Capri, you will notice a bronze statue of a young boy sitting on one of the large coastal rocks waving to you.
-Called the Scugnizzo de Capri, this sculpture was constructed to welcome and bid farewell seafarers who visit the island.
 The word Scugnizzo is Napoleonic for “street urchin”, and some rumors suggest that the statue was meant to entice women to the island.
 Whatever the purpose was for its creation, it is an interesting statue to see and photograph.
-If you would like to get a picture of the statue, you will be able to get especially close if you take a boat ride around the island or to visit the grottos.
+If you would like to get a picture of the statue, you will be able to get especially close if you take a boat ride around the island or visit the grottos.

 Belvedere Tragara

 If you are looking for a romantic spot with out-of-this-world views of the Faraglioni and the coast of Capri, then you will definitely want to take a hike to visit the Belvedere Tragara.
 It is an absolutely stunning viewpoint that offers visitors some of the best views of the Faraglioni.
-To get to the viewpoint, you will visit the Via Tragara, which is the street where most of the high-end luxury hotels on the island are located.
-The viewpoint is located at the large open terrace that overlooks the coast.

 The island of Capri is Italy’s located in the Bay of Naples, which is part of the Campania region of Italy.
 It is situated just off the famed Amalfi Coast and is only a short ferry ride from the mainland of Italy.
 If you are in Italy and would like to visit the island of Capri, I would suggest either driving or taking a train to either the city of Naples or the city of Sorrento if you will be visiting the Amalfi Coast.
-The rail system in Europe is extraordinarily efficient and cost effective, so using the rail system to get around Italy would be my top recommendation.
-However, if you are looking for some flexibility in being able to get from place-to-place on your own timeframe, renting a car is an effective option.
-If you plan on driving in Italy, the US consulate recommends obtaining an international driver’s license before departing for your trip.
-For those of you who are in the process of planning your trip and would like to work out the logistics of getting to the Amalfi Coast from elsewhere in Italy, I have included a map with distances to the Amalfi Coast in my Capri Travel Guide below for you to review.

-If you are traveling to Capri from Naples, the ferry ride takes approximately 45-minutes to reach the island.
-The ferries can book up quickly during the busy season, so I would strongly suggest booking your tickets for the ferry from Naples to Capri as far in advance as possible.
 For those of you who will be visiting the island of Capri from the Amalfi Coast, you will need to make your way to the city of Sorrento.
 From there, you can take a short 25-minute ferry ride to the island of Capri.
 Again, the ferry tickets tend to go very fast during the busy season, so I would strongly suggest booking your tickets for the ferry from Sorrento to Capri as far in advance as possible.

 When planning a trip to the island of Capri, you will want to make sure you take into account factors such as weather and precipitation levels to make sure you are visiting during the optimal time of year for your trip.
 Depending on what you plan to do during your visit, the weather you get while you are there can have a very big impact on your trip.
-The last thing you want is to not be able to see and do what you came for because of the weather.
-In order to assist you in picking the perfect time of year for your trip, I have included information on the average temperature and precipitation levels for the island of Capri in my Capri Travel Guide for you to review below.

 Average Temperature (°F)

-While the temperatures on the island of Capri typically don’t get to be too extremely hot or cold, there is a pronounced difference in the average temperatures throughout the year.
-During the winter months of December thru February, low temperatures can dip into the upper 40’s and the high temps don’t usually exceed the upper 50’s.
 If you are planning on spending a great deal of time outdoors during your visit, you may want to avoid visiting during the winter months.
-On the other hand, the summer months of June thru August can get quite hot during the summer.
+On the other hand, the summer months of June through August can get quite hot during the summer.
 Average highs can reach into the upper 80’s or even 90’s.
 If you aren’t accustomed to the heat or would prefer to avoid uncomfortably hot temperatures, you may want to avoid visiting in the summer.

-In my opinion, the late spring and early autumn months of May and October are the best months of the year to visit the the island of Capri from a temperature standpoint.
+In my opinion, the late spring and early autumn months of May and October are the best months of the year to visit the island of Capri from a temperature standpoint.
 The average high temperatures aren’t typically too hot and the average lows are still relatively warm.
 If you decide to visit during these months, you also have the added advantage of avoiding some of the larger summer crowds of tourists visiting the Capri.

 Average Precipitation (Inches)